 The planting is a barrage of energetic colour to include familiar bedding plants such as marigolds, red roses, tulips, blue Meconopsis, blue Vanda orchids, jasmine, willow and banyan tree roots carved into stumps.

 Space to Grow gardens

-The Seedlip Garden
+The Seedlip Garden (Medal: Gold)

 ‘The Seedlip Garden’ is an opportunity to celebrate the most special ingredient in Seedlip’s product Seedlip Garden 108.
 The pea.
 As such, everything within ‘The Seedlip Garden’ – the plant palette, forms, colours, patterns and multi-sensory elements – are all relevant to the pea, producing a contemporary and educational compilation in praise of the Pisum sativum.
 All species of plants used in the garden are from the pea family, Fabaceae, creating a conceptual installation in celebration of the pea & three very important men (Mendel, Lambourn & Branson), from three different centuries, who are responsible for pioneering its cultural, culinary and scientific significance.

 As many of the Fabaceae species being used in the garden planting scheme are attractive to British native insects, one of the designer’s aims is to inspire the public to grow peas at home in their own garden.
-The garden will also play host to the world exclusive releases of two new varieties of peas bred by Dr Calvin Lamborn A garden path, made up of circular elements representing the form of the pea, leads to the elevated ‘Peavilion’, a ‘shrine’ housing a collection of articles relevant to the pea.
+The garden also plays host to the world exclusive releases of two new varieties of peas bred by Dr Calvin Lamborn.
+A garden path, made up of circular elements representing the form of the pea, leads to the elevated ‘Peavilion’, a ‘shrine’ housing a collection of articles relevant to the pea.